Skip to main content

 USER gotenberg

-You could also mount a volume containing your fonts to /usr/local/share/fonts/ as suggested in this comment.
+Alternatively, mount a volume to /usr/local/share/fonts/ at runtime as described in this comment.

 Ownership